MaineMBA & M.S. Information Systems

 - Writing Submission (see “Application Writing Submission” below)

 - GMAT scores or Approved GMAT Waiver (see below)

 International students will also submit:

 - English Language Proficiency Test Scores such as TOEFL or IELTS scores.
-Waived for native English speakers and students graduating from an English-speaking or ESL program.
+Test requirements are waived for native English speakers and students graduating from an English-speaking or ESL program.
 Read more about the test requirements here.